A Young Jeffrey Epstein Made An Impression On His High School Students

 The Dalton footprint is certainly a large one.
 Famous alumni include Anderson Cooper and Claire Danes, according to Forbes' prep school ranking.

-Even two of the U.S. District Judges who might have been assigned to Epstein's case went to Dalton.
+Even two of the U.S. district judges who might have been assigned to Epstein's case went to Dalton.
 But on Thursday morning, it was Judge Richard Berman — who didn't attend the Manhattan prep school — who rejected Epstein's request to be detained on house arrest at his mansion on the Upper East Side.
 Instead, Epstein will await trial in jail.